An introductory example

 OnlineForum automaton looks like, once it's converted into its standard textual representation.

-All the remaining methods are specific to each type of automaton, and they're all read-only.
-In this case, there's just
+All the remaining methods are specific to each type of automaton, and they're used to invoke its message handlers and methods.
+In this specific case,

 string fullName(long) and